psexton/troutslap/index.md

 ## Support

 Bugs are tracked using GitHub Issues.
 Check the [list of known bugs](https://github.com/psexton/troutslap/issues?q=is%3Aissue+is%3Aopen+label%3Abug), and if you don't see your problem, [submit a new issue](https://github.com/psexton/troutslap/issues/new).
+If you don't have a GitHub account, you can send emails to `troutslap at psexton dot net`.

 ## Privacy Policy